The 719Ride.com Book Review

 In 1990, Pensec finished 10th on Alpe d’Huez, and “all of France began to dream of yellow, pinning its hope on this Breton from the same stock as the 1947 winner, Jean Robic.”
 But Pensec’s chance for overall victory crumbled the following day when he finished 3:50 behind winner Erik Breukink in the Villard-de-Lans time trial.
 This stamped Pensec with “that most damning of labels, ‘unfulfilled potential.’”

 The narrative more factual than expressive doesn’t reveal “stories to savor,” as mentioned on the book cover, but more rekindles familiar flames with heroes of glory past.
-In its pages, I experienced anew Marco Pantani’s record-setting ascent in 1995 and Lance Armstrong’s “Look” at Jan Ullrich in 2001.
+In its pages, we experience anew Marco Pantani’s record-setting ascent in 1995 and Lance Armstrong’s “Look” at Jan Ullrich in 2001.

-As Vespini lit upon memories and emotions planted in me by Tours in the eighties, nineties and oughts, my mind reinvigorated the great duel between Bernard Hinault and Greg LeMond in 1986, the Gianni Bugno/LeMond sprint finish at the summit in 1990, the only such finish at the Fortress of L’Oisans, and Andy Hampsten’s rabbit-like effort in 1992.
-I time-trialed with Armstrong through the 2004 stage, reimagining the effort and feeling the sensations.
-In this regard, the book was simply a conduit releasing past excitement planted in me.
+As Vespini lit upon memories and emotions planted by Tours in the eighties, nineties and oughts, he reinvigorates the great duel between Bernard Hinault and Greg LeMond in 1986, the Gianni Bugno/LeMond sprint finish at the summit in 1990, the only such finish at the Fortress of L’Oisans, and Andy Hampsten’s rabbit-like effort in 1992.
+We time-trial with Armstrong through the 2004 stage, reimagining the effort and feeling the sensations.
+In this regard, the book was simply a conduit releasing past excitement.

-Thanks to Vespini, I created imagery for Fausto Coppi and his “battle to the heavens” with Robic and Eddy Merckx and his “moment of mortality” on l’Alpe in 1977 IMAGE.
-But I did not find these “heroes to admire” within the book.
-Instead, I gained details that made legends of Il Campionissimo and The Cannibal; riders who raced before I was aware of the Tour.
+Thanks to Vespini, we can create imagery for Fausto Coppi and his “battle to the heavens” with Robic and Eddy Merckx and his “moment of mortality” on l’Alpe in 1977.
+But these “heroes to admire” aren't found within the book.
+Instead, we gained details that made legends of Il Campionissimo and The Cannibal; riders who raced before long ado.

 However you experience Vespini’s catalog of history about the Platform of Huez and its 21 bends The Tour is Won on the Alpe is an admirable book; the best part being the four-page spread of stage finish photos for each year.